-Direct Campaign Expenditure: A "direct campaign expenditure" to benefit a candidate or officeholder is not a "political contribution" to that candidate or officeholder.
-A direct campaign expenditure is a campaign expenditure made on someone else's behalf and without the prior consent or approval of that person.
-This is in contrast to a political contribution, which the person has the opportunity to accept or reject.
+Direct Campaign Expenditure: A "direct campaign expenditure" to benefit a candidate is not a "political contribution" to that candidate.
+A direct campaign expenditure is a campaign expenditure made on someone else's behalf and

-Example: If you made an expenditure to prepare and distribute an endorsement letter in support of a candidate and you did not get the candidate's approval before you made the expenditure, you made a direct campaign expenditure.
+Example: If your committee made an expenditure to prepare and distribute an endorsement letter in support of a candidate and you did not get the candidate's approval before you made the expenditure, you made a direct campaign expenditure.
 However, if you asked for and received the candidate's approval before making the expenditure, you made an in-kind contribution to the candidate.